 Lots of people leave money in their retirement plan accounts—and it's not always clear who inherits these funds, or how they should best handle them.
 Here are the basics.

 Most people name beneficiaries for their IRAs, 401(k)s, and other retirement plan accounts.
 Typically, the account custodian or employer supplies the paperwork when the account is set up, and it's a simple matter of filling in the beneficiaries' names.
 Most plans allow account owners to designate both a primary beneficiary and also a contingent (alternate) beneficiary, who would be entitled to the funds if the primary beneficiary didn't survive the account owner.
 It's common, for example, for someone to name his or her spouse as the primary beneficiary and the children as contingent beneficiaries.

-If no beneficiary was named, or the estate was named as the beneficiary (uncommon), then the funds may be part of the probate estate, and it’s the executor’s job to deal with them.
-They pass under the terms of the deceased person’s will or, if there’s no valid will, under state intestate succession law.
+If no beneficiary was named, or the estate was named as the beneficiary (uncommon), then the funds may be part of the probate estate, and it's the executor's job to deal with them.
+In this case, the funds would pass under the terms of the deceased person's will or, if there's no valid will, under state intestate succession law.

 In most cases, a beneficiary's options depend primarily on these factors:

-Roth IRAs and 401(k)s operate on a different principle.
-Contributions are made with after-tax money, but when the money—including money from investment of the contributions— is withdrawn, it isn’t subject to tax.
+Roth IRAs and Roth 401(k)s operate on a different principle.
+Contributions are made with after-tax money, but when the money—including money from investment of the contributions—is withdrawn, it isn't subject to tax.
 In other words, all the growth is tax-free.